micmejia/bible-dump/AMPC/Ezekiel/Ezek 34.md

-And they shall no more be a prey to the nations, nor shall the beasts of the earth devour them, but they shall dwell safely and none shall make them afraid [in the [^b]day of the Messiah's reign].
+And they shall no more be a prey to the nations, nor shall the beasts of the earth devour them, but they shall dwell safely and none shall make them afraid [in the day of the Messiah's reign].